Relativiteit/ArduinoBasics/README.md

 * Arduino Uno
 * Breadboard
 * Wires
-* 2 blue leds (can be any other colour)
+* 2 blue LEDS (can be any other colour)
-* 2 red leds (can be any other color the world is your oyster)
+* 2 red LEDS (can be any other color the world is your oyster)
 * 10k ohm potentiometer
 * 4 x 220 ohm resistors

+## Project 5: Plant Humidity
+Measure resistance in the soil to determine if a plant needs water, this is great project that you can combine with a valve lateron to give your plants water autonomously.
+This project will not be using the breadboard and will directly connect to the arduino.
+So be gentle with handeling components!!

+## BOM5 (Bill of Materials Plant Humidity)
+* Arduino Uno
+* Wires
+* LED
+* Water level Detection Sensor Module
+* Piezo Zoomer